-The results showed that according to the number of factor loadings obtained for all questions, which is more than 0.40 and at a significance level of less than 0.05 (p<0.05) (all t values are greater than 1.96 done), we conclude that the validity of all questions in the questionnaire is confirmed.
-All questions have a factor load greater than 0.40, which is significant (p>0.05), and as a result, the validity of all questions is confirmed.
+According to the number of factor loadings obtained for all questions, which is more than 0.40 and at a significance level of less than 0.05 (p<0.05) (all t values are greater than 1.96 done), we conclude that the validity of all questions in the questionnaire is confirmed.
+All questions have a factor load greater than 0.40, which is significant (p>0.05), and consequently, the validity of all questions is confirmed.
 It should be noted that questions No. 4,5 and 6 of the built/Natural environment variable were removed from the survey and analysis due to the factor loading of less than 0.40 and weak validity.

-The composite reliability value for all variables is more than 0.70, which is the appropriate and acceptable value and shows that the reliability of the survey is statistically confirmed.
-The minimum combined reliability is equal to 0.71 and is related to the cycling main factor, and the highest combined reliability is equal to 0.95 and is related to the unpleasant feeling variable.
-Also, the value of Cronbach's alpha is from a minimum of 0.61 for the variable of using a bicycle to a maximum of 0.96 for the variable of unpleasant feeling, which is a suitable value and shows that the reliability test using the internal correlation method (Cronbach's alpha) confirms the reliability of the questionnaire.
-It should be noted that the three variables of cyclin, the cost factor and the will factor have Cronbach's alpha value less than 0.70, but because the number of questions of these three variables was small and included only two or three questions (the value of Cronbach's alpha coefficient is influenced by the number questions are a variable) and because the questionnaire was made by the researcher, the reliability of these three variables was also confirmed.
+The survey's dependability is statistically supported by the composite reliability value of more than 0.70, which is the adequate and acceptable value.
+Cycling is the primary component with the lowest combined reliability of 0.71, while the unpleasant feeling variable is the one with the greatest combined reliability of 0.95.
+Furthermore, the value of Cronbach's alpha is from a minimum of 0.61 for the variable of using a bicycle to a maximum of 0.96 for the variable of unpleasant feeling, which is a suitable value and shows that the reliability test using the internal correlation method (Cronbach's alpha) confirms the reliability of the questionnaire.
+Three variables of cyclin, the cost factor and the will factor have Cronbach's alpha value less than 0.70, but because the number of questions of these three variables was small and included only two or three questions (the value of Cronbach's alpha coefficient is affected by the number questions are a variable) and because the questionnaire was made by the researcher, the reliability of these three variables was also confirmed.

-The average variance extracted, which measures the convergent validity of the variables, has been obtained from a minimum of 0.34 for the cycling variable to a maximum of 0.84 for the unpleasant feeling factor.
+The average variance extracted, which measures the convergent validity of the variables, was obtained from a minimum of 0.34 for the cycling variable to a maximum of 0.84 for the unpleasant feeling factor.
 The results show that the convergent validity values of the three variables of cycling, the will factor, and the dignity factor is of moderate value, and the convergent validity of other variables is a high value.
 In general, the results show the validity and reliability of the research survey.

 Correlation of variables